a-tk/a-tk.github.io/docs/_posts/2023-05-23-floating-drill-press-vise.markdown

 ![vise](/assets/float-lock-vise/float-lock-vise-11.jpg)

-Overall, this seems like a high quality improvement to the drill press.
+Overall, I am really excited everytime that I use the new vise clamp.